mrnoisytiger/atlasAI/README.md

 This project has finally been made open-source because I'm tired of managing my own development server.
 Also because I wanted to try out Codaid which is pretty pointless if I have a development server already.

+Yea yea I know I'm not using branches.
+I don't care.
+I'm not deploying anything.
+I'm not working in a group.
+I'm testing straight from dev because it's faster.
+The demo is coming directly from the dev server.
+If I had a deployment server, I would think about branching.
+I don't, so I don't branch.
+I'll think about it.

 ---

 # Setup